tatortrechts/data.tatortrechts.de/docs/Topology.md

 ### Data in the report

 The report is wrapped in an `ARTICLE`.
-Some information suche as the location, the motive, etc.. are found in its `class` attribute.
+Some information such as the location, the motive, etc.. are found in its `class` attribute.

 * Date of the incident